-7. This is for more digraph practice but with an added difficulty.
-The words witch and which sound almost alike but they mean completely different things.
+This twister is for more digraph practice but with an added difficulty.
+The words witch and which sound almost alike, but they mean entirely different things.
 That’s why emphasizing the sound of one tiny “t” makes a big difference.

 Which witch is which? (x3)

-8. The Swiss wristwatches twister is one of the more tricky ones that will really twist your tongue.
-You might have trouble reading through it but believe me, it’s a very effective way to practice.
+The Swiss wristwatches twister is one of the more tricky ones that will twist your tongue.
+You might have trouble reading through it but believe me, and it’s a very effective way to practice.